thespcrewroy/CSCI4470-Algorithms/Notes/14-DynamicProgramming/04-edit-distance.md

 - Fill first row and first column using gap penalty (+1):
   - dp[0][j] = j
   - dp[i][0] = i
-- Look at the **inverse “L” shape** of the cell you are at, and choose the minimum out of that for the cell:
+- Take the minimum of the invese L shape cells of the current cell, then perform the following operation on the value based on its position in the inverse L to determine the cost of the cell:
   - left (insert)
   - top (delete)
   - diagonal (replace/match)